arm-on/plan/README.md

   - [Azmoon Jame](azmoon-jame.md)
   - Retrieving a list of NLP conferences to publish the paper
   - [Expected Maximization](https://towardsdatascience.com/expectation-maximization-explained-c82f5ed438e5)
-  - Publishing Farsnews Data on Kaggle
-  - Making a virtual env. for each professor on Server 123

 Ongoing:
 - [Statistical Machine Learning](ongoing/statistical-machine-learning.md)